shehio/AMATH583/ps4/Questions.rst

 CPUID_EDX_SSE2:     128-bit operations.

 What is the maximum operand size that your computer will support?
 The maximum operand size is still 8-bytes for arithmatic operations, while 32-bytes for other operations.
+So, 4 floats per cycle.

-What is the maximum operand size that your computer will support?
+How many double-precision floating point numbers can fit into one operand given the maximum operand size that your CPU will support?
-## Redundant?